MostafaElAyoubi/orkestrarepo-wiki/Upload-Definitions.md

 ![browseDyn](https://datashapes.files.wordpress.com/2020/05/browsedynfolder.png?)
 4. The folder and it's substructure and definitions will appear as a children of the Hub in the Online Workspaces window.
 ![addedDyns](https://datashapes.files.wordpress.com/2020/05/loadedfolder.png?resize=107%2C107

+## Upload a local definition from the Local Tab of the Orkestra Revit Addin

+## Upload a definition through the Orkestra Online Dynamo View Extension